 Eat with the fishes

-At the Denver Aquarium, you can have lunch or dinner beside an enormous 150,000-gallon tank filled with sharks and colorful reef fish.
+At Denver’s Downtown Aquarium, you can have lunch or dinner beside an enormous 150,000-gallon tank filled with sharks and colourful reef fish.
 Though the restaurant is owned by Landry’s, it’s surprisingly good for a chain-owned establishment.
-If you’re visiting on a holiday, they offer fun events like Breakfast with Santa and the Easter Bunny, and a Thanksgiving buffet.
-On regular days, time your visit to see the mermaid shows at noon and 6 p.m.
-(Bonus: if you’re scuba certified, you can also swim with sharks here.)
+If you’re visiting over a holiday period, then they offer fun events like Breakfast with Santa and the Easter Bunny, and a Thanksgiving buffet.
+On regular days, time your visit to see the mermaid shows at noon and 6pm.
+(Bonus tip: if you’re scuba certified, you can also swim with sharks at the Downtown Aquarium).

 Each year the National Western Stock Show kicks off with a cattle drive through downtown Denver.
 It’s a surreal experience you won’t want to miss.
-The Stock Show is a time-honored Denver tradition – it’s been happening every year since 1906.
-It also includes an Evening of Dancing Horses dressage, professional bull riding, and Mexican and African-American rodeos.
+The Stock Show is a time-honored Denver tradition and it has been happening every year since 1906.
+It also includes an Evening of Dancing Horses, i.e. dressage, professional bull riding, and Mexican and African-American rodeos.
 A true taste of the American West.

-Everyone from The Beatles to American presidents to Titanic survivor Molly Brown has stayed in this luxury downtown hotel, rumored to have secret underground tunnels that led to a brothel for its famous guests back in the day.
-Don’t miss their impeccable tea service – it’s famous for a reason.
-Gnosh on tea pastries, scones and finger sandwiches in the impeccably-decorated lobby while being serenaded by a harpist or pianist.
-The devonshire cream is the real deal – shipped in from England.
-Think of it as the Southwest version of tea at the Ritz.
+Everyone, from The Beatles to American Presidents and Titanic survivor Molly Brown, has stayed in this luxury downtown hotel, rumoured to have secret underground tunnels that led to a brothel for its famous guests back in the day.
+Don’t miss their impeccable tea service; it’s famous for a reason.
+Chow down on tea pastries, scones and finger sandwiches in the impeccably-decorated lobby while being serenaded by a harpist or pianist.
+The Devonshire cream is the real deal, and is shipped in from England.
+Think of it as the US’s version of tea at the Ritz.

-If there’s one thing Denverites love, it’s sports.
+If there’s one thing most Denverites love more than anything else, it’s sports.
 Catch a Broncos (football), Rapids (soccer), Nuggets (basketball), Mammoth (lacrosse), Rockies (baseball) or Avalanche (hockey) game while you’re in town.
 Seats can be had in the “rockpile” at Coors Field for just a few bucks.
+It is a fantastic stadium with regular MLB games showcasing top quality baseball in the city.
 Sports junkies can also check out the Colorado Sports Hall of Fame and the National Ballpark Museum.

 Union Station is Denver’s main transport hub.
 You can catch buses, Amtrak, the 16th Street Mall Ride, light rail and the free downtown Circulator here.
 The beautifully-renovated train station, which was built in 1894, is filled with eclectic shops, bars and farm-to-table restaurants.
-Plus, the new A-line from Denver International Airport to Union Station is a travel game-changer.
-As of April 2016, the city has a light rail line that connects these two landmarks in under 40 minutes.
+Plus, the A-line from Denver International Airport to Union Station is a travel game-changer.
+Opened in 2016, the light rail line connects these two landmarks in under 40 minutes.
 Got some down time?
-Chill out in the gorgeous lobby, break out your tablet and use the free wifi while you check out the scene.
+Chill out in the gorgeous lobby, break out your smartphone and use the free wifi while you check out the scene.